 - Combine all ingredients up to the jackfruit in a food processor fitted with a dough blade.
 Blend for 20 seconds to fully combine.

 - Add shredded jackfruit and 1 cup vital wheat gluten.
-Blend for about 30 seconds to combine, then add 1 cup vital wheat gluten.
+Blend for about 30 seconds to combine, then add 1 and 1/4 cup vital wheat gluten.
 Blend for another 2 minutes until dough starts to become ‘stringy’.

 - Dump onto a cutting board and divide into 4 pieces.
 Score the tops to make each individual ‘rib’.